MLChristof/MLinc/README.md

 # MLinc
 ## Python scripts to communicate with Oanda REST V20 API
-Set your account ID and token in the configuration file 'conf.ini'
+Set your account ID and token in a copy of the example configuration file 'conf.ini'.